kubevela/kubevela.github.io/docs/platform-engineers/workflow/cue-actions.md

 - exceptions: indicates the name of the exceptional component.
 - skipApplyWorkload:  indicates whether to skip apply the workload resource.
 - skipAllTraits: indicates to skip apply all resources of the traits.
-- skipApplyTraits: specifies the names of the traits to skip apply.

 ```